setting up WordPress mail on CentOS

 Install

-if it is not already.Tip: to see if
+sendmailif it is not already.Tip: to see if

-sudo yum install sendmail
+sudo yum install sendmailand enterywhen prompted. -

 Make sure your host name is set in

-.
+/etc/hosts.
+Your server IP address should be associated with more than just a shortname.
+For example, you might change123.456.78.90 myshortnameto123.456.78.90 myshortname mypublicdomain.com.
+Edit/etc/hostsin your favorite editor, e.g.,sudo vim /etc/hosts.
 You might see an error like “sendmail[16614]: My unqualified host name (myshortname) unknown; sleeping for retry” if this is not correct. -

 If you’re using Apache as your server, ensure it can send mail by running

-.
+sudo setsebool httpd_can_sendmail=on.
 Otherwise you’ll see errors like “sendmail[16614]: NOQUEUE: SYSERR(apache): can not chdir(/var/spool/clientmqueue/): Permission denied”. -

 I restarted Apache at this point.
 I don’t know if this was necessary, but I did it with the command

-sudo /etc/init.d/httpd restart
+sudo /etc/init.d/httpd restart. -

 Restart

-by enteringsudo service sendmail restart
+sendmailby enteringsudo service sendmail restart.